adarsh1921/STRIKE/README.md

 [This project is a two-player "wiggle-to-Win" game using an Arduino, where players compete by wiggling the fingers to move an LED towards opposite side.
 The first player to push the LED to their opposite end wins, with game status displayed on an LCD.]

 ### The Problem (that doesn't exist)
-[This project humorously solves the "problem" of deciding who's faster by creating a fun button-mashing game with an LED race, perfect for friendly competition.]
+[This project humorously solves the "problem" of deciding who's faster by creating a fun finger flicking game with an LED race, perfect for friendly competition.]

 ### The Solution (that nobody asked for)
-[A thrilling LED race game that lets two players mash buttons to claim victory, turning quick reflexes into ultimate bragging rights—because who *really* needed another way to settle friendly rivalries?]
+[A thrilling LED race game that lets two players mash buttons to claim victory, turning quick reflexes into ultimate bragging rights—because who really needed another way to settle friendly rivalries?]

 ## Technical Details
 ### Technologies/Components Used